canyilmaz9/javapath/README.md

 54748=5^5+4^5+7^5+4^5+8^5=3125+1024+16807+1024+32768=54748

+## Diamond with stars

+Make stars and diamonds using loops in Java.

 ## FactorialAndCombination

 The number of different groups with r elements to be formed with the elements of a set with n elements is called the r combination of n.
 The combination of n with r is shown as C(n,r).